oar-team/cigri/doc/documentation/doc_api.rst

 ==== ======================= ====================================================
 200  GET                     Request successful: everything went well :)
-201  POST                    Resource created: the campaign has been submitted 202  PUT                     Accepted: modifications done 400  POST, PUT               Bad request: see the body of the answer for details 403  POST, PUT, DELETE       Forbidden: see response for details 404  GET, POST, PUT, DELETE  Page not found: the URL does not exist
+201  POST                    Resource created: the campaign has been submitted 202  PUT, DELETE             Accepted: modifications done 400  POST, PUT               Bad request: see the body of the answer for details 403  POST, PUT, DELETE       Forbidden: see response for details 404  GET, POST, PUT, DELETE  Page not found: the URL does not exist